LauraTelqiu/cloud/README.md

+# Cloud management
+##  Web App featuring a navigation bar that provides access to various sections of the website.
-# Cloud Managment front in website using ReactJs and Tailwind CSS
+### Technologies Used: ReactJs and Tailwind CSS